freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 ### Talk like the natives

 The HTML specification is a document that describes how the language should be used to build websites.
 Assistive technologies, like screen-reader, speech-recognition programs etc. are aware of this document.
-Web developers however, often are not, or at least not enough, and think something like this is ok:
+Web developers, however, often are not, or at least not enough, and think something like this is ok:
 ```html
     <div class="awesome-button"></div>